Sri Paabahareshwarar Vadathillai

 Meaning

-May Heaven, who created the gods and supports them; who is the origin also of the cosmic soul; who confers bliss and wisdom on the devotes, destroying their sins and sorrows, and punishing all breaches of law – may Heaven, the great seer and the lord of all, endow us with good thoughts.
+May Heaven, who created the gods and supports them; who is the origin also of the cosmic soul; who confers bliss and wisdom on the devotes, destroying their sins and sorrows, and punishing all breaches of law, the Rudra the lord of all, endow us with good thoughts.

-“To that Rudra, the source of gods and seers, I surrender for protection.”
+“To that Rudra, the source of gods and Gyana, I surrender for protection.”

 Worship at Sri Paapahareshwarar Temple – A Path to Liberation

-It is said in Agama Shastras that Lord Shiva’s energy, when consecrated in the form of a Lingam, becomes a living presence that absorbs the sins of those who surrender at His feet.
-At Vadathillai, the Lord is worshipped specifically in His form as the destroyer of sins and karmic afflictions.
+It is said in Agama Shastras that Lord Shiva’s energy, when consecrated in the form of a Lingam, becomes a living God that absorbs the sins of those who surrender at His feet.
+At Vadathillai, the Lord is worshipped specifically in a form of the destroyer of sins and karmic afflictions.

 “Just one sincere prayer, one drop of tear, or one chant of ‘Om Namah Shivaya’ offered to Paapahareshwarar can dissolve lifetimes of accumulated karma.”

-Regular Abhishekam, chanting of Rudram, and sincere offerings at this temple are believed to grant:
+Offering Abhishekam, chanting of Naama, and sincere offerings at this temple are believed to grant:

 Sacred Significance of Vadathillai